arjunmehta/node-columns/README.md

 ![columns title image](https://raw.githubusercontent.com/arjunmehta/node-columns/image/image/cover.png)

+---
+#### In Active Development
+This module very new and is in active development.
+Please consider contributing: [issues](https://github.com/arjunmehta/node-columns/issues/new), [feature requests](https://github.com/arjunmehta/node-columns/issues/new) and especially [development help](https://github.com/arjunmehta/node-columns).
+---

 This module takes **any number of text streams and puts them neatly into full screen columns** with optional headers, and your choice of column and header separators.

 - **columns act as writable streams**